ten-protocol/go-ten/design/Events_design.md

 *Note that they might contain address fields, but these are addresses of smart contracts.*

-#### Visibility Rules
+### Event visibility Rules

 Users should be able to request and read all events that are relevant to them.
 By relevant, we mean that the user was somehow involved in the transaction that emitted that event, and this event might be of interest to them.

 The implicit rules we propose are: